kellydunn/golang-geo/README.md

   - `golang-geo` currently only uses metric measurements to do calculations
   - The `GO_ENV` environment variable it used to determine what environment should be used to query your database.
 If you wish to run `golang-geo` in a different environment, please specify this variable by either exporting it, adding it to your profile, or prepending your command line executable with `GO_ENV=environment`

-# SQL Configuration

-You can currently configure which `table` the SQLMapper queries on, as well as the latitude and columns it uses to do all of its math (`latCol` and `lngCol`, respectively).

-Keep in mind that `golang-geo` does not provision your database.
-You must supply migrations, or otherwise manually alter your database to contain the table and columns provided in your SQL Configuration.

 Thanks! ｡◕‿◕｡